Leiden University and The Hague

 The Institute of Public Administration is part of Leiden University.
 The institute is located in The Hague, combining the best of two worlds: the knowledge and the facilities of Leiden University and the proximity of the political, cultural and economic heart of the Netherlands as The Hague is the seat of the Dutch government and parliament, the Supreme Court, and the Council of State.

 Leiden University was founded in 1575 and is the oldest university in the Netherlands.
 Over 17,000 students, of whom about one tenth come from abroad, and 4,000 university staff members make Leiden a very lively and entertaining place and a true student town.
 Leiden is a beautiful historic municipality with many 17th century houses; the city centre is crisscrossed with boat-lined canals, which are bordered by red brick roads.
 In short, Leiden is a small and friendly town, but with all the conveniences of a large city.

-Campus The Hague lies at a mere fifteen minutes distance.
+The Faculty of Governance and Global Affairs lies at a mere fifteen minutes distance from Leiden.
 Although, The Hague is bigger than Leiden it is becoming more student friendly with the introduction of our new campus in 2012 as well as Leiden University College (established in 2010).
 The city has some small streets in the town centre that may be dated from the late Middle Ages and several spacious streets boasting large and luxurious 18th-century residences.
 Studying in the political, cultural and economic heart of the Netherlands brings several advantages: lectures from practitioners to internships.

 The Institute of Public Administration